 Silent protest at Concordia art gallery following student arrests and director’s dismissal

-Artists and members of Concordia University’s community protested recent student arrests and director’s dismissal at the gallery
+Artists and members of Concordia’s community protested the university’s recent actions at the Leonard & Bina Ellen Art Gallery

 On the evening of Nov.
 21, Concordia University’s Leonard & Bina Ellen Art Gallery hosted a conversation between artists Miryam Charles and Ésery Mondésir in the J.W.
 McConnell Building.